 Earlier this week, the South African’s public protector, Advocate Busisiwe Mkhwebane, presented findings from an investigation into government officials’ actions following Nelson Mandela’s funeral.
 Mandela spent his life fighting for social justice and peace.
 He was honoured with Nobel Peace Prize in 1993.
 This highlights the dark irony when the world found out that the South African government failed to plan for his funeral in 2013 and as a consequence 300m rand ($22m; £16m) was “miss-spent”.
 The development fund that was designated for “sanitation, the replacement of mud schools and the refurbishment of hospitals” was pocketed by officials in the Eastern Cape.
 There are few reasons for this “miss-management” of resources.
 One of them is that corruption is “stemming from within government itself, ranging from inappropriate relationships with certain service providers to the misuse of public funds for ANC activities.”

 The situation is looking brighter in other countries.
-In the Anti-corruption day report, UN stated that “Governments, the private sector, non-governmental organizations, the media and citizens around the world are joining forces to fight this crime.”
+In the Anti-corruption day report, UN stated that “Governments, the private sector, non-governmental organisations, the media and citizens around the world are joining forces to fight this crime.”
 For example, there is evident movement for change as the Argentine Congress approved new corruption law last month.
-The new law criminalizes corporate corruption and imposes requirements for compliance programmes.
+The new law criminalises corporate corruption and imposes requirements for compliance programmes.
 Other governments that are also tackling corruption include Peru: the Peruvian Development and Social Inclusion Ministry has become the first Executive Branch body to be granted ISO 37001:2016 Certification for Anti-Bribery Management Systems (ABMS) and Singapore launched the Singapore Standard (SS) ISO 37001:2016 (ABMS).

 Both of these achievements are following a standard published last year by International Organisation for Standardization.
 The primary objective of the ISO 37001:2016 is to ensure that the leadership is committed to ethical behaviour and spreading of awareness regarding the problems associated with bribery and corruption across international boundaries.
 The standard defines an Anti-Bribery Management System as the establishment of a closed-loop control architecture that addresses the specific requirements of ISO 37001:2016.
 Less formally, the ABMS identifies the strength of the framework available to public, private and not-for-profit organisations to implement, maintain, review and improve the management strategies for the implementation of its anti-bribery initiatives.